battyfer/DSA/Recursion/Basic Questions/Print Decreasing Numbers/README.md

-Print Decreasing Numbers a given input to 1 using Recursion.
+Print Decreasing Numbers from a given input to 1 using Recursion.